Aaliq/Awesome-Projects/Display connect script/README.md

-This is a raw implementation of a batch script to control your mobile device if the screen is broken This needs USB debugging turned on
+This is a raw implementation of a batch script to control your mobile device if the screen is broken via adb and bash.. (just something I cooked up in the last 2 hours)
+This needs USB debugging turned on
 Execute the batch script called Dynamic Display.bat There are 2 modes Wired and Wireless